• Skip to main content

 Many of the entries have links to further authoritative information.

-About the Royal Mile
+What is the Royal Mile Edinburgh?

 Edinburgh’s Royal Mile lies at the centre of the city’s Old Town, still in many ways the heart and soul of Scotland’s capital.